asxadf/Closed_Loop_NCUC_Dataset/README.md

 To show our modification on IEEE RTS 24-bus system, we plot a map.
 Just check it out!
 [Map.pdf](https://github.com/asxadf/Closed_Loop_NCUC_Dataset-Load_RES_Feature_System/files/7314204/Map.pdf)

+We believe it is meaningful and helpful to enable the code open-access.
+So we upload the codes for the 24-bus case here.

-If you are interested in our data or case studies, please feel free to contact me at xchen130@stevens.edu.
-It's my pleasesure to share them with you. 🤨
+If you are interested in our data, case studies, and codes, please feel free to contact me at xchen130@stevens.edu.
+It's my pleasure to share them with you. 🤨